lsy00/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
 My name is Suet-Ying Lam.
-I am currently a senior undergraduate from HKU, with double majors in Linguistics and Computer Science.
-I am working with [Dr. Heeju Hwang](https://sites.google.com/site/heejuhwang/home?authuser=0) at HKU Language Processing Lab, with interests in two questions:
+I am currently a senior undergraduate at HKU, majoring in Linguistics and Computer Science.
+I am working with [Dr. Heeju Hwang](https://sites.google.com/site/heejuhwang/home?authuser=0) at HKU Language Processing Lab, focusing on two research questions:

 1. How are production and interpretation related in pronoun processing?
 2. What determines the production of pronouns?

-Apart from pronoun processing, I am also supervised by [Prof. Stephen Matthews](https://professorstephenmatthews.godaddysites.com/) to investigate the semantics and syntax of Cantonese double object constructions.
+Apart from pronoun processing, I am also investigating the semantics and syntax of Cantonese double object constructions, supervised by [Prof. Stephen Matthews](https://professorstephenmatthews.godaddysites.com/).

-You may find more details of my research projects as well as outcomes in the [Research tab](https://sylam.netlify.app/project/).
+You may find more details of my research projects as well as the outcomes in the [Research tab](https://sylam.netlify.app/project/).

 **About how to pronounce my name:** it can be roughly transcribed as \[syʔ yɪŋ], or in Mandarin \[ɕuə yiŋ].
 If you still find it difficult, \[yɪŋ] or \[yiŋ] is also fine.